strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

  - A question will pop up: Do you want to automatically fill the contents of the data grid?
 Click **Yes**.

 6. We have now configured the microflow to retrieve information from the table and the page that will be used to diplay this information.
-Now, we need to add an action button that will trigger the retrieve call to Snowflake.
-Open the page **Home_Web** and under the previously added snippet, add a **Call microflow button**  widget from the **Toolbox**.
-Choose *ACT_RetrieveEmployeeInfo* as the microflow to trigger and rename it to *Retrieve employee info*.
+Now, we need to add an action button that will trigger the retrieve call to Snowflake and will open the **Table_Display** page.
+Open the page **Home_Web** and add a **Call microflow button**  widget from the **Toolbox**.
+Choose *ACT_Employee_RetrieveAndShow* as the microflow to trigger and rename it to *Retrieve and Show Employee Info*.
+7. At the very end of the *ACT_Employee_RetrieveAndShow* microflow add a **Show page** operation and select the *Table Display* page and press OK.
+8. In the microflow properties give access to the User role to solve the error that has popped up.
+Additional errors related to the data view and datagrid on the **Table_Display** page.
+Solve these by Navigating to the domain model and giving read rights to all attributes of the *Employee* entity and Create rights to the *Table* entity.

-7. Run the application and click on this button to retrieve and display the employee information from Snowflake.
+9. Run the application and click on this button to retrieve and display the employee information from Snowflake.

 ![Employee Table](assets/table_display.png)

+Placeholder text for .mpk 3

 <!-- ------------------------ -->
 ## Updating Snowflake Data from Within Mendix